Towards Less Constrained Macro-Neural Architecture Search: Introduction

-In this work, we propose \textbf{LCMNAS} - Towards \textbf{L}ess \textbf{C}onstrained \textbf{M}acro-\textbf{N}eural \textbf{A}rchitecture \textbf{S}earch, a NAS method that: i) autonomously generates complex search spaces by creating Weighted Directed Graphs with hidden properties (WDG) from existing architectures to leverage information that is the result of years of expertise, practice and trial-and-error; ii) performs macro-architecture search, without explicitly defined architecture's outer-skeletons, restrictions or heuristics; and iii) uses a mixed-performance strategy for estimating the performance of the generated architectures, that combines information about the architectures at initialization stage with information about their validation accuracy after a partial train on a partial data set.
-Our extensive experiments show the importance of different NAS components in a macro-search setting and discuss their usability.
+In this work, we propose \textbf{LCMNAS} - Towards \textbf{L}ess \textbf{C}onstrained \textbf{M}acro-\textbf{N}eural \textbf{A}rchitecture \textbf{S}earch, a NAS method that is capable of: i) autonomously generating complex search spaces by creating Weighted Directed Graphs with hidden properties (WDG) from existing architectures to leverage information that is the result of years of expertise, practice and trial-and-error; ii) performs macro-architecture search, without explicitly defined architecture's outer-skeletons, restrictions or heuristics; and iii) uses a mixed-performance strategy for estimating the efficiency of the generated architectures, that combines information about the architectures at initialization stage with information about their validation accuracy after a partial train on a partial data set.
+To validate the proposed method, we conduct extensive experiments in a macro-search setting, but also in micro-cell based search to allow further comparison with existing NAS methods.
+Extensive ablation studies show the importance of different NAS components in both micro and macro-search setting and discuss their usability and importance.